charmae/charmae/README.md

 👩‍💻 Greetings!
-I am Charmae, a dedicated coder based in the Philippines.
+I am Charmae!
 I curate and share projects on this platform purely for enjoyment.

-- 💼 Currently working in a tech consulting company as an Integration Developer (Java Spring & MuleSoft)
+- 💼 Currently working in a tech consulting company.
 - 🌱 Constantly refining my skills in Python, React and Angular (Typescript)
 - 👥 Open to collaboration on projects related to Python and React/Angular
 - 📧 You can reach me at charmae@gcharmae.com